-Not all fixed assets are able to be depreciated for tax purposes; land for instance.
-Buildings are not able to be depreciated from the 2012 financial year.
+Not all fixed assets are able to be depreciated for tax purposes (such as land).

 On the disposal of a fixed asset, depreciation ceases to be able to be claimed in the financial year (of disposal).
 An adjustment needs to be calculated of the profit or loss on disposal of the fixed asset, which is either taxable or deductible.
 Any disposal proceeds in excess of the cost of the fixed asset will generally be tax free.

 - A fixed asset which originally cost $2,000 but has a written down value of $750 is taken to the tip and dumped.
 A loss on disposal of $750 has occurred which is tax deductible.

 - A fixed asset which originally cost $5,000 but has a written down value of $2,000 is sold for $9,000.
 A profit on disposal of $3,000 has occurred which is taxable, and also a capital gain of $4,000 has been made which is tax free.